Marxi7/CS50AI/README.md

 ### Traffic

 In the Traffic project, I implemented a convolutional neural network to classify traffic signs.
-The program trains the network on a dataset of traffic sign images and then uses the trained model to classify new images of traffic signs.
-To run the program, navigate to the Traffic directory and run the following commands:
+The program trains the network on a dataset of traffic sign images and identify which traffic sign appears in a photograph.To run the program, navigate to the Traffic directory and run the following commands:

 Note that you will need to download a dataset of traffic signs to run this program.
 When in the traffic directory, download the [dataset](https://cdn.cs50.net/ai/2020/x/projects/5/gtsrb.zip).